 In August 2015, Globe Wealthy Link Limited, or Globe Wealthy, a wholly-owned subsidiary of System Link, entered into an agreement with Smilegate Entertainment Inc., or Smilegate, a Korean game developer, to form a joint venture.
 The joint venture, Oriental Shiny Star Limited, or Oriental Shiny, was formed in August 2015.
 Smilegate shall hold nominal shares in Oriental Shiny upon the incorporation of Oriental Shiny.
-In November 2015, Oriental Shiny entered into a license agreement with Smilegate for publishing and operating CrossFire 2 in China on an exclusive basis for an initial term of three years, subject to an extension to five years.
-See "Item 4.
-Information on the Company-B. Business Overview-Arrangements with Smilegate regarding CrossFire 2."
-Smilegate is currently in the process of developing CrossFire 2.
+In November 2015, Oriental Shiny entered into a license agreement with Smilegate for publishing and operating CrossFire 2 in China on an exclusive basis for an initial term of three years, which has been terminated in 2017.
 We do not consolidate the results of Oriental Shiny into our results of operations and treat it as an equity investee.

-In November 2015, we disposed of 58% equity interest in Shanghai Jiucheng Advertisement Co., Ltd., or Shanghai Jiucheng Advertisement, which operates a mobile advertising platform and was wholly-owned by Shanghai IT prior to such disposal.
+In November 2015, we disposed of 58% equity interest in Shanghai Jiucheng Advertisement Co., Ltd., or Shanghai Jiucheng Advertisement, which operates a mobile advertising platform and was wholly owned by Shanghai IT prior to such disposal.
 We account for Shanghai Jiucheng Advertisement as an equity investment after such disposal.